saltkid/gorn/README.md

     |__ <movie entry 2>
         |__ ...
 ```
+For a more detailed explanation of recommended directory structures, different series/movie types depending on structure, see [this wiki page](https://github.com/saltkid/gorn/wiki/Directory-Structure)
 ___
 # Usage
 To renames all series and movies in the root directory based on directory naming and structure: